 In this section I’m going to break down the bank accounts and simplify it for you, so you don’t end up like my friend – who gave up.

-- ✅ Mojo Bucket: The mojo bucket is used for your rainy day emergency savings, rather than relying on a credit card you have these funds if something goes wrong.
+- ✅ Mojo Bucket: The mojo bucket is used for your rainy day emergency savings.
+It’s safety money for any financial emergencies that crop up.

 - ✅ Grow Bucket: This is your money maker bucket.
 The grow bucket is where you do your investing and look for longer term wealth building.